 Return to: College of Arts and Sciences

-Learn more about the Department of Chemistry at Valpo online.
+Learn more about the Department of English at Valpo online.

 Credit by Examination

-Credit for CHEM 121 and CHEM 122 may be earned through the College Level Examination Program subject examination in General Chemistry or through the Advanced Placement Examination in Chemistry.
-Credit for CHEM 121 may be earned through the International Baccalaureate Program subject examination in Chemistry.
+Credit for ENGL 200 may be earned through the College Level Examination Program subject examination in Analysis and Interpretation of Literature or through the Advanced Placement examination offered by the College Entrance Examination Board.

 Approval of Schedules